danielbene/shutdown-pager/README.md

 # shutdown-pager
-Minimalistic solution for convenient shutdown initiation of linux server.
+Minimalistic solution for convenient shutdown initiation of a local linux server.